Xanadu (video game): Gameplay

 In addition to purchasing them, items can be found in chests and in dungeon areas, or by entering a secret code name at the character creation area at the outset.

-The game autosaves right before a boss fight and after leaving a building.
+The game autosaves right before a boss fight and, in some versions, after leaving a building.
 The player can manually save, which costs 100 gold.
 The Sega Saturn remake did away with this by adding a Save command in the status menu.

-Movie
+Film

 A Xanadu OVA was released in 1988 in conjunction with the MSX version of the game and a manga, titled Xanadu: The Legend of Dragon Slayer.
 The plot was expanded and altered, with the main character now having a name, Fieg (フィーグ), and several new cast members.
 The new plot elements included several science fiction themes.
 For example, Fieg is a 21st-century soldier from the near future who is dropped into Xanadu after a bloody ambush.

-A soundtrack to the movie was released on record, cassette, and compact disc shortly thereafter.
+A soundtrack to the film was released on record, cassette, and compact disc shortly thereafter.

-The manga follows the plot of the movie, and was drawn by Tsuzuki Kazuhiko (都築和彦), who also did work on Falcom's Ys and Sorcerian titles.
+The manga follows the plot of the film, and was drawn by Tsuzuki Kazuhiko (都築和彦), who also did work on Falcom's Ys and Sorcerian titles.
 It was republished as a 17 part serial webcomic by Falcom for the release of Revival Xanadu on the Falcom website, with accompanying music and an English translation.

 Development

 In its original PC-8801 release, Xanadu features music composed by Toshiya Takahashi.
 To promote the release of the game, Japanese heavy metal band Anthem released an LP with two image songs, titled "XANADU".

 The MSX versions of the game, which were released in 1987, have a different score.

 Xanadu Scenario II, an expansion pack, features a much larger set of songs.
 The soundtrack was composed by Takahito Abe and Yuzo Koshiro, who would compose the music for many of Falcom's later titles.
 Koshiro's compositions for the opening theme and several dungeons were taken from the demo tape he had first sent to Falcom at the age of 18.
 Revival Xanadu and Revival Xanadu II Remix, two loose remakes made by Falcom in the 1990s, feature their own unique soundtracks as well, composed by Falcom's sound team members at the time.

 Aside from Xanadu Next and Legend of Xanadu, no Xanadu titles have received a full, independent original soundtrack on compact disc.
-However, a soundtrack was released for both Xanadu and Xanadu Scenario II on a 12" vinyl record album, titled Xanadu Anthem.
-Selections from Xanadu's music can be heard in various Falcom albums, and in 1987 "All Over Xanadu" was released, featuring arranged versions of Xanadu and Scenario II's soundtrack being played by a rock band combined with a live orchestra and synthesizers.
+However, a soundtrack was released for both Xanadu and Xanadu Scenario II on a 12" vinyl record album; it is titled Xanadu Anthem.
+Selections from Xanadu's music can be heard in various Falcom albums.
+In 1987, "All Over Xanadu" was released; it features arranged versions of Xanadu and Scenario II's soundtrack played by a rock band combined with a live orchestra and synthesizers.
 The main theme of the Xanadu franchise, "La Valse Pour Xanadu", has been featured in the PC-88 and PC-98 versions of Xanadu and remixed into several audio tracks in Xanadu Next.